claimvantage/sfdx-jenkins-shared-library/README.md

 help content from Confluence, processes that content and then adds the content to Git so that it can be pulled into a package via Git externals.

+* _branch_

+  The branch name for which this step runs.
+  The default value is "master"

 * _help_

   Required.
 An instance of the [Help](src/com/claimvantage/jsl/Help.groovy) bean object